innoveit/react-native-ble-manager/README.md

 ```
 ## Note
 - Remember to use the `start` method before anything.
-- Avoid to connect/read/write to a peripheral during scan.
+- If you have problem with old devices try avoid to connect/read/write to a peripheral during scan.
 - Android API >= 23 require the ACCESS_COARSE_LOCATION permission to scan for peripherals.
 React Native >= 0.33 natively support PermissionsAndroid like in the example.
 - Before write, read or start notification you need to call `retrieveServices` method